Stacey Slater, Esq., President and Founder of Pro Bono Strategies LLC

 City and State Reports Award “Outstanding Achievement in Protecting the Rights of At-Risk Populations” (2015)

 Nixon Peabody lawyers were recognized with 80 pro bono awards in just the last 9 years.

-Stacey Slater, Esq. is the President and Founder of Pro Bono Strategies LLC, a pro bono consulting business that helps mid-sized law firms in NYC and New Jersey to develop their pro bono programs in a cost-effective way.
+Stacey Slater, Esq. is the President and Founder of Pro Bono Strategies LLC, a pro bono consulting business that helps law firms and in house legal departments in New Jersey and NYC to develop their pro bono programs in a cost-effective way.
 Prior to creating Pro Bono Strategies, Stacey worked at Nixon Peabody LLP, an Am Law 100 law firm, starting in 1995 upon completion of law school.
 Stacey was elected as a litigation partner in 2002 and started in 2005 as its first Pro Bono Partner.
 Stacey managed Nixon Peabody’s pro bono program across 13 offices, with over 800 active pro bono matters per year in recent years.
 Stacey developed the firm’s pro bono policies and infrastructure, maintained close relationships with a large network of legal service providers, and organized many successful pro bono projects and clinics.

 Under Stacey’s leadership, attorney pro bono participation almost doubled, the number of lawyers who did over 20 hours per year more than tripled, and the average number of pro bono hours per lawyer was up more than 250% from where it was when Stacey formalized Nixon Peabody’s pro bono program 14 years ago.
 The firm’s ranking on the American Lawyer’s Pro Bono Scorecard rose from 141 in 2005 to 47 in 2018.